 Sponsored by the Healthcare Affinity

 Join Dr. Mohan Bahadur Dangi (Engineering '09), an American environmental engineer, science diplomat, and professor in the Department of Geography and City & Regional Planning at California State University (CSU), Fresno, as he shares his journey from the foothills of the Wind River Range in WY to the refuse-filled streets of Kathmandu.
 The problem of garbage and waste in the streets led Dangi to further his education, which led to collaborations in WY, CO, MD, and CA. Known best for applying the stratified cluster-sampling technique to understand municipal solid waste generation at the source in low-income countries, Dangi will discuss, not only his career journey, but his work.
-This program will be presented on Zoom.
-A link will be shared with all registrants in advance of the program.

 MEET OUR SPEAKER